dtn7/dtn7-rs/doc/getting-started.md

 By using the [core helper](https://github.com/gh0st42/core-helpers) scripts managing the simulation gets much easier.

-To start `dtnd` on all running nodes enter the following in the ssh session connected to the docker instance:
+To start `dtnd` on all running nodes enter the following in the bash that we previously connected to the docker instance:
 ```bash
 cda 'dtnd -n $(hostname) -e incoming -C mtcp -r epidemic'
 ```